 Health Insurance Fee.
 International students holding nonimmigrant visas and living in the United States will be assessed a fee to defray costs of mandatory insurance.
 The rate will be variable to match the premium for the approved U. T. System student insurance plan.
-The fee will be waived where the student provides satisfactory evidence of approved comprehensive health insurance.
+The fee will be waived where the student provides satisfactory evidence of approved comprehensive health insurance, as outlined by Regents Rule 50402.
 Students should contact the Office of Admissions for more information.